A polytopal generalization of Apollonian packings and Descartes' theorem: Polytopal sphere packings: background

+Let $\P$ be a $d$-polytope whose vertices are outer points.
+The \textit{arrangement projection} of $\P$ is defined as the arrangement $\mathcal A_\P$ formed by the stereographic spheres of the vertices of $\P$ (see Figure \ref{fig:nonpolytopal}).
+For any edge $uv$ of $\P$, the spheres $S_u$ and $S_v$ are disjoint, tangent or have overlapping interiors, if and only if $uv$ cuts transversely, is tangent or avoids $\sd$, respectively.
+Therefore, if $\P$ is edge-scribed, then $\mathcal A_\P$ is a packing.
+For every $d\ge2$, a sphere packing $\mathcal{S}_\P$ in $\wrd$ is \textit{polytopal} if there is an edge-scribable $(d+1)$-polytope $\P$ and a Möbius transformation $\mu$ such that $\mathcal{S}_\P=\mu\cdot\mathcal A_{\P_0}$, where $\P_0$ is a canonical realisation of $\P$.
+Clearly, there are sphere packings which are not polytopal (see Figure \ref{fig:nonpolytopal}).
+As Chen noticed in \cite{chen2016}, if $\mathcal A_\P$ is a packing, then the tangency graph of $\mathcal A_\P$ is a spanning subgraph of the graph of $\P$.
+Furthermore, if $\P$ is edge-scribed, then the two graphs are isomorphic.
+Therefore, the tangency relations of a polytopal sphere packing $\mathcal{S}_\P$ are encoded by the edges of $\P$.

-For $d\ge2$, let $\P$ be an edge-scribed $(d+1)$-polytope.
-We can always send $\P$ by a projective transformation preserving the sphere into an edge-scribed $(d+1)$-polytope $\P_0$ containing the origin in its interior.
-Therefore, for any polytopal $d$-ball packing $\mathcal{B}_\P$ there is a Möbius transformation $\mu$ such that $\mu(\mathcal{B}_\P)=\B(\P_0)$.
-We define the \textit{dual} of $\mathcal{B}_\P$ as the ball arrangement $\mathcal{B}_\P^*:=\mu^{-1}(\B(\P_0^*))$.
-The dual $\mathcal B^*_\P$ does not depend on the choice of $\P_0$.
-For any vertex $v$ of $\P_0$ and for any vertex of $\P^*_0$ corresponding to a facet $f$ of $\P_0$ containing $v$ the corresponding $d$-balls $b_v\in\mathcal{B}_\P$ and $b_f\in\mathcal{B}_\P^*$ are orthogonal (this can be easily obtained by combining (\ref{eq:lprod}) with (\ref{eq:prodlorentztoeuclid}) and (\ref{eq:facepolar})).
-Since $\P$ is edge-scribed, $\P_0$ is edge-scribed and $\P_0^*$ is ridge-scribed.
-In the case $d=2$, $\P_0^*$ is also edge-scribed and therefore $\mathcal{B}_\P$ and $\mathcal{B}_\P^*$ are both disk-packings.
-The union $\mathcal{B}_\P\cup\mathcal{B}_\P^*$ has been called a \textit{primal-dual circle representation} of $\P$ \cite{Felsner2019prim-dual}.
-Brightwell and Scheinerman proved in \cite{bright-sch} the existence and the unicity up to Möbius transformations of primal-dual circle representations for every polyhedron.
-It can be thought of as a stronger version of the Koebe-Andreev-Thurston Circle packing theorem \cite{bobenko}.
+Let $\mathcal S_\P=\mu\cdot\mathcal A_{\P_0}$ be a polytopal sphere packing.
+We define the \textit{dual arrangement} of $\mathcal{A}_\P$ as the arrangement $\mathcal{S}_\P^*:=\mu\cdot\mathcal A_{\P_0^*}$.
+Notice that $\mathcal{S}_\P^*$ is well-defined since $\P_0$ contains the origin in its interior.
+We call the spheres of $\mathcal{S}_\P^*$ the \textit{dual spheres} of $\mathcal S_\P$ and denote by $S_f:=S_{v_f}$ where $v_f$ is the vertex of $\P^*$ corresponding to a facet $f$ of $\mathcal P$.
+By combining Equations \eqref{eq:lprod}, \eqref{eq:prodlorentztoeuclid}, \ref{eq:facepolar}, we have that for any vertex $v$ and any facet $f$ of $\P$ containing $v$, the spheres $S_v$ and $S_{f}$ are orthogonal.
+Since $\P_0$ is edge-scribed, $\P_0^*$ is ridge-scribed.
+If $\mathcal{S}_\P$ is in $\widehat{\mathbb{R}^2}$, then $\P$ is a $3$-polytope and $\P_0^*$ is also edge-scribed.
+Therefore, in this dimension, $\mathcal{S}_\P^*$ is also a packing.
+The union $\mathcal{S}_\P\cup\mathcal{S}_\P^*$ has been called a \textit{primal-dual circle representation}\cite{Felsner2019prim-dual}.
+Brightwell and Scheinerman proved in \cite{bright-sch} the existence and the uniqueness up to Möbius transformations of primal-dual circle representations for every polyhedron.
+This can be seen as a stronger version of the Koebe-Andreev-Thurston Circle packing theorem \cite{bobenko}.
+In dimensions $d\ge3$, $\mathcal{S}_\P^*$ is no longer a packing since the dual spheres overlap \cite{rasskin2024regular}.